averissimo/protein_to_all_nucleotide/README.md

      "gcaatgggt", "gcaatgggc", "gcaatggga", "gcaatgggg",
      "gcgatgggt", "gcgatgggc", "gcgatggga", "gcgatgggg"

 ## Requirements

 - Ruby Programing Environment
 - [Bioruby](http://bioruby.org/) gem (`$ gem install bio`)

-## Usage

-    $ ruby revtranslate_it.rb [codon table number]

-- Add a fasta file to the same directory named input.query
-- If you want to use a different codon table see usage command, otherwise defaults to '1'

 ## Ackowledgements